Pharma's non-adherence problem is growing

 “It also happens to be a critical business issue for pharmaceutical companies, and represents the ‘final frontier’ for them — the only area of their business where they can generate significant top- and bottom-line growth, improve outcomes, and create substantial savings for the healthcare system — all at the same time.”

-Increasing adherence rate by just 10 percentage points could lead to an increase in revenue of $41 billion in the U.S. and $124 billion globally, according to the report.
+Increasing the adherence rate by just 10 percentage points could lead to an increase in revenue of $41 billion in the U.S. and $124 billion globally, according to the report.

 The authors suggest that improving adherence could be a more attractive channel for pharma companies to grow revenue than relying on steady price increases, which have become more toxic in some areas.